thiagocapuano/waves-documentation/en/blockchain/transaction-type.md

 # Transaction type

-Each transaction on the Waves blockchain belongs to one of the 15 transaction types.
+Every transaction on the Waves blockchain has a certain **transaction type**.

-Transactions of each type have unique [data structure](/blockchain/transaction-type-data-structure.md).
+Each transaction type has a unique [data structure](/blockchain/transaction-type-data-structure.md).

-## List of transaction types
+## Transaction types

 | Transaction type ID | Transaction type name |
 | :--- | :--- |